Qocotzxin/hi-form/README.md

 - `isDirty` - will be `false` until the user **types something** in the field (it doesn't matter if then the content is deleted by the user).
 - `errors` - will be an empty `array` by default.
 If validator functions are provided and they fail, all error messages returned by those functions will be stored here **in the order they were executed** (the same order they are passed in the configuration).

+### Validations.

+Formula exposes some built-in validator functions that can be used to simplify the experience.
+These validators are useful when you want to display an error message for the user in a different way than native HTML does, but keep in mind you can keep the code extremely simple by just using HTML native validations.
+So to put it simple, Formula provides 3 ways of validating an input:

+- Native HTML validations
+  - Just pass them to the input and they will just work :)
+- Custom functions
+  - Function with the signature `(value: any, inputName?: string) => boolean | string;`.
+If the condition you want to validate is false, you can return a string (which will be added into the errors array so you can use it as error message) and use the second parameter which is the input name.
+- Built-in validations
+  - By importing `FormulaValidators` you will have access to a set of basic but useful validations that, as the custom functions, use the input name to return a default error message when the validation fails if you don't pass one.

+The three of them will set the `aria-invalid` attribute to the input when failing, but native HTML validation will display the native HTML error-like tooltip, while the other show allows you to display a custom message in whatever way you want.
+HTML validation are extremely powerful, but sometimes designs are more complex, that's why Formula offers other options as well.

 ### Styling fields with errors

 When formula runs validations, it does not only take care about sending an event, but also adding the attribute `aria-invalid` to the specific input which can be used to style the input with css, something like this: